jasonish/docker-snort/README.md

 ## Custom Configuration

-Custom configuration files can be provided with the `--etc` command line option.
-If this directory does not contain a `snort.conf`, the directory will be populated with the default configuration files.
-So run once to seed the configuration directory, tweak the configuration then run again.
+A custom configuration can be provided by adding a volume for /etc/snort.
+The directory provided will be populated with the configuration from the container on first run, and can then be modified for subsequent runs.
+For example:

+    ./run.py -v ./etc:/etc/snort -r /tmp/test.pcap -S /tmp/test.rules -l ./log